-When talking about revolving credit card debt, this isn't referring to using your favorite plastic card to ring up a purchase and promptly going home to pay the bill in full.
+Revolving credit card debt isn't referring to using your favorite piece of plastic to ring up a purchase and promptly going home to pay the bill in full.
 Many people carry a balance month after month and are continually paying interest on that balance.

-According to a study by MagnifyMoney, 76 percent of the people who do hold credit card debt are paying interest rates of 15 percent or higher.
+According to the Fed, the average interest rate on credit card debt in May 2021 was 16.3%.
 If you are among these people holding a balance and paying high interest, just remember that you’re not the only one.

 Create a Plan

-Now that you’ve slashed your discretionary items think a little more deeply about whether or not your remaining expenses, the so-called "necessary expenses," are truly needed.
+Now that you’ve slashed your discretionary items, think a little more deeply about whether your remaining expenses, the so-called necessary expenses, are truly needed.

 Look for Ways to Earn Extra Money

-If needed, pick up a few babysitting jobs, ideally one in which you can bring your children over to the house while you watch someone else’s, kids.
-You’ll be making money for hours spent doing what you would’ve done anyway.
+If you're a parent, pick up a few babysitting jobs, ideally ones in which you can bring your children over to the house while you watch someone else’s kids.
+You’ll be making money for hours spent doing what you'd be doing anyway.